FRCTavares/University/3 - Systems Programming/Project/Missing_STUFF.md

 ## Missing Items

-- [ ] Implement concurrency in `game-server.c` to handle alien movement without forks.
 - [ ] Implement the 10-second alien population growth rule.
-- [ ] Develop `space-high-scores.c` in a non-C language with ZeroMQ + protocol buffers.

 - [ ] Don´t forget to edit the 'cleanup' function in `astronaut-display-client.c` to end the thread.